 Inference Exit Slips | 5th & 6th Grade Reading Center Activity by Tanya G. Marshall the Butterly Teacher

 Differentiated instruction is a science-backed strategy that has proven to be effective in improving student achievement (Reis et al., 2011; Rock et al., 2008).
-Once you know the key focus areas for each student — reading, math, science, etc. — you can tailor your lesson plans appropriately to address unfinished learning.
+Once teachers know the key focus areas for each student — reading, math, science, etc. — they can tailor lesson plans appropriately to address unfinished learning.

 Distance Learning Graphic Organizers with Depth & Complexity Icons by Angela Linzay